paulgovan/ReliaLearnR/inst/paper/paper.md

 # Statement of Need

-Life data analysis is the study of how systems, from machines to people, perform over time.
-Life data includes lifespans, failure rates, and repair or replacement timelines.
-While various learning resources exist, many rely on proprietary software that can be inaccessible to students and early-career professionals due to cost constraints.
+Reliability analysis is an important aspect of engineering that focuses on ensuring systems perform as expected over time.
+Key components of reliability analysis include life data analysis, reliability, availability, and maintainability (RAM) analysis, and reliability testing.
+These concepts are essential for engineers and professionals involved in product design, manufacturing, and maintenance.
+However, many learning resources for these topics rely on proprietary software, which can be expensive and inaccessible to students and early-career professionals.

-`WeibullR.learnr` [@WeibullRlearnr] is an open-source collection of interactive learning modules, exercises, and functions designed for introductory life data analysis.
-The primary goal of this project is to introduce fundamental concepts while providing an open-source alternative for analyzing life data.
-The target audience includes beginner practitioners and university students.
+`ReliaLearnR` [@ReliaLearnR] addresses this gap by providing an open-source solution for learning reliability analysis using R [@R], a widely-used programming language for statistical computing and data analysis.
+The primary objective of this project is to introduce fundamental concepts of reliability analysis while providing an open-source alternative for analyzing reliability data.
+The target audience for this project includes beginner practitioners and university students interested in learning the fundamentals of reliability analysis.

 # Description

-`WeibullR.learnr` is written in R [@R] and utilizes `WeibullR` [@WeibullR], an R package for Life Data Analysis based on the methodologies of Waloddi Weibull [@Weibull], and `learnr` [@learnr], a framework for building interactive learning modules in R.
+`ReliaLearnR` is writtn in R [@R] and utilizes `WeibullR` [@WeibullR], a package for Life Data Analysis [@Weibull], `WeibullR.alt` [@WeibullRalt], a package for Accelerated Life Testing [@WeibullRalt], `ReliaGrowR` [@ReliaGrowR], a package for Reliability Growth Analysis [@ReliaGrowR], and `learnr` [@learnr], a framework for building interactive learning modules.

-Currently, three primary learning modules are available.
-These modules are independent and can be completed in any order.
-They are designed to be plug-and-play, but users can modify them by forking the repository.
+The package includes three interactive learning modules, which can be run locally or hosted on a web server.
+Each module includes instructional content, code examples, and exercises to reinforce learning.
+Users can run the modules in any R environment by calling the `lda()`, `ram()`, or `rt()` functions.

-`lda()` provides an interactive introduction to Life Data Analysis.
+`lda()` provides an introduction to Life Data Analysis.
-The learning objectives include basic Weibull analysis, censoring techniques such as right and interval censored data, different types of Weibull models including the 2P Weibull, 3P Weibull, and Weibayes model, parameter estimation methods Median Rank Regression (MRR) and Maximum Likelihood Estimation (MLE), and data visualization methods such as Probability Plots and Contour Plots.
+The learning objectives include describing the purpose of Weibull analysis in reliability engineering, differentiating between types of data censoring, including right-censored and interval-censored data, differentiating between different Weibull models (2-parameter Weibull, 3-parameter Weibull, and Weibayes, applying Median Rank Regression (MRR) and Maximum Likelihood Estimation (MLE) estimation methods to sample datasets, interpreting results using plotting methods, including probability plots and contour plots.
 The estimated duration for this module is approximately 2 hours.

 `ram()` is a quick reference for common Reliability, Availability, and Maintainability (RAM) concepts.
-The learning objectives include the basic concepts and application of Reliability, Availability, Mean Time to Repair (MTTR), Mean Time to Failure (MTTF), Mean Time Between Failures (MTBF), Failure Rate, Probability of Failure, and $B_n$ or $L_n$ life.
+The learning objectives include defining key reliability metrics, including reliability, availability, and failure rate, Describing the significance of MTTR, MTTF, and MTBF in reliability engineering, calculating probability of failure using given reliability data, interpreting $B_n$ or $L_n$ life values in the context of product reliability, differentiating between different reliability measures.
 The estimated duration of this module is about 1 hour.

-`rt()` provides an interactive introduction to Reliability Testing.
+`rt()` provides an introduction to Reliability Testing.
 The learning objectives include defining key reliability growth concepts, including Crow-AMSAA and Duane models, fitting a reliability growth model to real-world data using R, interpreting reliability growth plots and identifying trends, applying